The Justice Files: Years later, an apology

 But after serving seven years in prison, Lucero is eligible for parole.
 He told the hearing officer with the Board of Pardons that Sigala jumped him from behind during a fight.

-“Valentine comes from behind and hits me again from behind and as I was getting hit, that’s when I turned, not really turned but shoot in the direction of my attacker and that’s how I ended up striking Valentine,” Lucero said.
+“Valentine comes from behind and hits me again from behind and as I was getting hit,” said Lucero.
+“That’s when I turned, not really turned, but shot in the direction of my attacker and that’s how I ended up striking Valentine.”

 Lucero’s criminal past involved a 2008 conviction for aggravated assault.
-He served jail time after violating terms of probation.
-He blamed his rough start in life to family issues and associating with gangs.
+He served jail time after violating the terms of probation.
+He blamed his rough start in life on family issues and associating with gangs.

 “They were friends from childhood and that’s how I grew up in a tough neighborhood,” he said.
 “That’s how I got involved.”